davenkin/andy-springboot-sample/ADRs/006_request_process_flow.md

     }
 ```

-Here Spring's `Pageable` and `Page` should be used for pagination. `EquipmentQueryService` is at the same level with
+`EquipmentQueryService` is at the same level with `EquipmentCommandService`, they both are under the category of
-`EquipmentCommandService`, they both are under the category of `ApplicationService`.
+`ApplicationService`.

 2. `EquipmentQueryService.listEquipments()` uses `MongoTemplate` to query data from database directly, and uses its own
    query model `QListedEquipment`: